akumina/AkuminaDev/docs/Getting-Started-Yeoman.md

     ?
 Project name: my-project //your solution folder ?
 Client namespace: MyCompany //namespace where your widgets live ?
 Akumina version: 4.5.0.0 //Should match your version of Akumina product ?
+Is this a stream card project?: no // Denotes whether this is a stream card project or a normal widget project ?
 Use React?: no
     ?
 Widget source path: src/js/widgets //probably just leave this ?
 Use Typescript?: yes
     ```

+    * Project Name

+    This will be the name of your project.
+This does not affect widget output.

+    * Client Namespace

+    This will be the firstmost namespace that your widgets will live in.
+For example, if i work at Company ABC and I enter my Client Namespace as CompanyABC, my default widget namespace would be similar to **CompanyABC.AddIn.WidgetName**.

+    * Akumina Version

+    This denotes the version of Akumina you are currently running.
+Valid versions, as of writing, are 5.0, 4.8, 4.5, and 4.0.

+    * Stream Card Project

+    There are two different kinds of Akumina projects: Widgets and Stream Cards.
+If you answer yes to the above question regarding Stream Card projects, the logic will cut off here, and create an empty Stream Card Project.
+If you answer no, the normal Widget Project process will continue and a dummy widget will be provisioned.

+    For more information on Stream Cards, see our [Stream Cards Article](/docs/AK-Stream-Card-Builder)

+    * Use React

+    Denotes whether you would prefer to use React/Typescript or vanilla Javascript to develop your widgets.
+You can implement React/Typescript into your project at a later time.
+For assistance with doing so, feel free to reach out to your Akumina representative.

+    * Widget Source Path

+    This is the directory path under which widgets will live.
+It is advised to not share directory space with non-widget directories.
+It is also advised to leave this as default.

+    * Use Typescript

+    Similar to the above question regarding React, however, without React.
+This will simply install the dependencies for Typescript without React.

     > Run akumina-widget-builder: